ss1237/NMEP_sp23_HW1/WORKSHEET.md

 ## -1.1 What is the difference between a Dataset and a DataLoader?

-`Dataset stores the samples and respective labels while Dataloader wraps an iterable around the Dataset so that we can access the Dataset'
+Dataset stores the samples and respective labels while Dataloader wraps an iterable around the Dataset so that we can access the Dataset.

 ## -1.2 What does `@torch.no_grad()` above a function header do?

-`YOUR ANSWER HERE`
+It makes sure that any operations done on the function doesn't store gradients.